johnpwhite/EssentialProjectEAM_LinuxCLI/README.md

 5b) Run the client on the server and access via X11 (faster!)
     a) Install VcXsrv
-    b) run /opt/Protege_3.5/run_protege.sh with user john (or what ever admin account you created when installing ubuntu)
+    b) run /opt/Protege_3.5/run_protege.sh with whatever admin account you created when installing ubuntu

+5c) Access via RDP (Even faster!!)

+5d) Run the client with the webbroswe with WebSwing (Even fasterererer!!)

 6) Connect via protege 'open server connection' using:
-    host: ubuntutemplate:5100
+    host: localhost(or name of your server):5100
     user: Admin
     pass: Admin